 5.8.
-Variables present in previous versions of GED not used in version 22.1 relid (GED 1.0 - 5.0): removed as a machine parse-able hash of the content of each event provided no extra information to the users, especially as tools used by analysts have become more capable in handling multi-column filtering, aggregation and sub-setting of data.
+Variables present in previous versions of GED not used in version 23.1 relid (GED 1.0 - 5.0): removed as a machine parse-able hash of the content of each event provided no extra information to the users, especially as tools used by analysts have become more capable in handling multi-column filtering, aggregation and sub-setting of data.

 dset_id (GED 5.0): removed as ID systems for all UCDP datasets have been unified.
-A translation table between old and new ids is available at : http://ucdp.uu.se/downloads/ coordinate_location (GED 1.0 - 1.9) : renamed to where_coordinates event_type (GED 1.0 - 1.9): given the high level of confusion experienced by our users with regards to the actual meaning of the variable, it was replaced by a new concept, event_clarity.
+A translation table between old and new ids is available at: http://ucdp.uu.se/downloads/ event_type (GED 1.0 - 1.9): given the high level of confusion experienced by our users with regards to the actual meaning of the variable, it was replaced by a new concept, event_clarity.